mikeseven/node-opencl/README.md

 - WebCL follows an object-oriented model of OpenCL specification
 - node-opencl follows the C nature of OpenCL specification.
 It is thus a one-to-one low-level wrapper of OpenCL.
 This allows better control of native resources, quick upgrade when OpenCL specification changes.
 Importantly, it allows developers to create higher-level APIs that fit their needs, relying on an implementation close to OpenCL driver.

+### User events

+By adding true instead of creating a cl.Event (as in webcl) to any enqueueXXX() methods, the enqueuXXX() returns a cl.Event that can be used to coordinate calls, profiling etc...

 ### Javascript Array not supported

 - due to changes in v8, we don't support Javascript arrays for OpenCL buffers